abaez/coreos-phabricator/README.md

-# docker-phabricator
+# coreos-phabricator
-A docker container for phabricator with only mercurial configuration by [Alejandro Baez](https://twitter.com/a_baez)
+A coreos docker container for phabricator with only mercurial configuration by [Alejandro Baez](https://twitter.com/a_baez)

 ---